We totally get it, you’re going to Disney World and you want to do all the BEST things!

 Adventureland Spring Rolls

 Some people may not be huge fans of these, but here at DFB, we can’t get enough of the savory Adventureland Spring Rolls!
-You can find these at a cart outside of the entrance to Adventureland (when it’s open!) and they typically have two flavors: pepperoni pizza and cheeseburger.
+You can find these at a cart outside of the entrance to Adventureland (when it’s open!) and they typically have two flavors available.
+In the past, we’ve seen flavors like pepperoni pizza and cheeseburger.
+Right now, they’re serving up a NEW 50th Celebration Spring Roll that we simply can’t get enough of and the Cheeseburger Spring Rolls (but remember that the flavors can vary).

-We’ve seen other flavors over the years, but those two have stood the test of time.
+We’ve seen other flavors over the years, and we can’t wait to see what other creations Disney might think of in the future.
 For $9.50 you’ll get two rolls.
 You can mix-and-match, or you can double up on your favorite flavor.
 These are a great option for a savory snack in a park that’s full of sweet treats!

 Dole Whip Floats

-Listen, we could sit here all day long and share our passion for Dole Whip Floats If you’ve been a longtime reader, you know how true that is.
-We’ve seen so many different combinations of these over the years, although some have stood out as clear winners (hello there, Kakamora Float 😋).
+Listen, we could sit here all day long and share our passion for Dole Whip Floats.
+If you’ve been a longtime reader, you know how true that is.
+We’ve seen so many different combinations of these over the years, although some have stood out as clear winners (pls come back, Kakamora Float 😋).

-You’ll find Dole Whip floats all around the parks at various locations: Aloha Isle, Sunshine Tree Terrace, Storybook Treats, Tamu Tamu, and many others.
+You’ll find Dole Whip floats all around the parks at various locations: Aloha Isle, Sunshine Tree Terrace, Tamu Tamu, and many others.
 The options vary from place to place, but most of the time, a typical float will cost you around $5.99-6.99.
+In early 2022, the pineapple Dole Whip floats at Aloha Isle went up to $6.99, but again note that the price of your float can vary at other spots depending on what you get.

 Cheshire Cat Tail